 Rams Leave, Stadium Task Force works to save NFL in STL.

-Preface, this is my opinion, and I have no fact to back this assessment up.
-I am of the firm belief that the entire point of the task force was to position St. Louis in the best possible light for a potential court case against the NFL.
+Preface, this is my opinion, and I have no facts to back this assessment up.
+The entire point of the task force was to position St. Louis in the best possible light for a potential court case against the NFL.
 When they stopped saying, "Keep the Rams in St. Louis."
-I started saying, "Keep St. Louis an NFL city." around October-November of 2015.
+I started saying, "Keep St. Louis an NFL city." around October-November 2015.

-So, we know the fix was in to get the Rams out of St. Louis but, did the NFL want to leave the market?
+So, we know the fix was in to get the Rams out of St. Louis, but did the NFL want to leave the market?
 I don't believe that is the case.
 They didn't want to leave the San Diego and Oakland markets for sure.
-The Dome was not as bad as the Rams & NFL made it out to be.
+The Dome was better than the Rams & NFL made it out to be.
 Therefore, the attendance argument by the Rams & the NFL cannot be made considering how bad the team was and the fact that it has come to light from the court case in St. Louis that the Rams and the NFL were working to move the Rams back to LA as early as 2012-2013 if not sooner.

 What would it take to revise the current Dome?

-The question that I would like answered is this if the city had the Task Force create this plan to retain the Rams and lock them into a new lease, so it was the only reason for building a new stadium, then why do it now?
+The question that I would like answered is this.
+If the city had the Task Force create this plan to retain the Rams and lock them into a new lease, so it was the only reason for building a new stadium, why do it now?

-A new stadium will cost over $1.5 billion, and that's not counting cost overruns.
+A new stadium will cost nearly $2 billion, and that's not counting cost overruns.
 (Ask Kroenke about that.)
 If a settlement is reached between the city and the NFL, then why not rehab the Dome?
-The Rams made it clear that it would be what it needed to stay relevant, $750 million to do so.
+The Rams made it clear that it would be what it needed to stay relevant, with $750 million to do so.
 The numbers make complete sense for the NFL and the city of St. Louis.
-Award St. Lous, an NFL expansion franchise free of charge, pay off the remaining construction bonds on the Dome, and either pay $500 to $700 million in rehabilitating the old stadium.
+Award St. Louis, an NFL expansion franchise, pays off the remaining construction bonds on the Dome free of charge and either pays $500 to $700 million in rehabilitating the old stadium.

-Everybody wins in this endgame scenario, the city of St. Louis, The NFL, and the Rams.
+Everybody wins in this endgame: The city of St. Louis, The NFL, and the Rams.

 Time will tell